 I should know who I am,

 18. Winter Song by Sarah McLachlan.
 Haunting as only a winter song can be.
-Has she lost someone close to her?
-Yes.
+Has she lost someone very close to her?
+Most definitely.

 19. Winter Song by Sara Bareilles/Ingrid Michaelson.
 Is she on a remote island collecting her own tears in a bowl waiting for her lover to come back from war?
 Yes.

 20. Wuthering Heights by Albert Niland.
 Take a hipflask and listen to this on the moors.

 21. This one by The Bird and the Bee:

 22. Lullaby from Pan’s Labyrinth.
 Spectral.
 Snowy forests.

 25. The Christmas Song by The Raveonettes.
 Overused for adverts but meets the criteria.